quintel/merit/README.md

 will try to sell his electricity for a price that is as high as possible but still smaller than the cost of the participant that is next in the merit order.

 This is the price of electricity at that point in time.
+Unit EUR/MWh

+**N.B.
+It is to be determined what the margin is for the most expensive plant in the merit order (i.e. when there is no 'one higher').**

 #### Demand load

-The demand load is defined by the load profile for the total_demand, and is the value of this profile at this particular point in time.
+The demand load is defined by the load curve for the total_demand, and is the value of this curve at this particular point in time.
 Unit: MW.

 ### For each Participant